Skip To Content

 Sweep

-A rider providing sweep should know the route and always keep the slowest rider in sight throughout the ride.
+A rider providing sweep should know the route and always keep the slowest rider in sight.

 One approach is for the ride leader to be the sweep—to lead from behind.